fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

       - secret: RzTlxPvugG4o4O5IKS/HqEDJUmI1hwBoffff
       - secret: JZ/C/Z7ucq22dt/zjx2kEuDBN0iLjqfz
 ```

 ## Organization settings

 The following file describes organization settings applied to the Fleet server.
-A detailed explanation of each field is given after the example YAML file.
+A detailed explanation of all supported fields is given after the example YAML file, which does not show all possible options.

 ```yaml
 apiVersion: v1